wildapt01/coffee-machine-js/README.md

 Local download: Clone this repo on a local machine and open `index.html` in a browser

-Development: Clone this repo on a local machine and run `package.json`

 ## Dev notes

 Process to turn on or off